-Note to massage therapy program applicants: If a student is pregnant, it is recommended that she avoid performing and receiving massage for the first 3 months of pregnancy.
-Therefore, students who enroll in a massage therapy program and become pregnant are encouraged to withdraw from the school or take a leave of absence for the first trimester or accept the risk.
+Note to all Massage Therapist Program applicants: If a student is pregnant, it is recommended that she avoid performing and receiving massage for the first 3 months of pregnancy.
+Therefore, students who enroll in a Massage Therapist Program and become pregnant are encouraged to withdraw from the school or take a leave of absence for the first trimester or accept the risk.
 The amount of risk is truly difficult to estimate.
 This is a precautionary suggestion.